BRITE-REU/programming-workshops/source/workshops/05_visualization/workshop.rst

 expressed genes found during high throughput sequencing analysis.
 Log fold changes are plotted along the x-axis, while p-values are plotted along the y-axis.
-Genes are marked significant if they exceed some absolute Log fold change theshold **as well** some p-value level for significance.
+Genes are marked significant if they exceed some absolute Log fold change theshold **as well as** some p-value level for significance.
 This can be seen in the plot below.

 .. image:: images/volcanoplot.png

 Your first task will be to generate some Volcano plots:

+**Requirements**
-**Requirments** 1.
-Use the provided function to perform an ANOVA (analysis of variance) between control and experimental groups in each tissue. - Perform a separate analysis for each tissue.
-2. Implement the skeleton function to create a volcano plot to visualize both the log fold change in expression values and the adjusted p-values from the ANOVA 3.
-Highlight significant genes with distinct colors
+1. Use the provided function to perform an ANOVA (analysis of variance) between control and experimental groups in each tissue.
+Perform a separate analysis for each tissue.

+2. Implement the
+skeleton function to create a volcano plot to visualize both the log fold change in expression values and the adjusted p-values from the ANOVA.

+3. Highlight significant genes with distinct colors

 .. code:: python3